Taiko2k/Tauon/README.md

 For __Arch Linux__, install is avaliable from the [AUR](https://aur.archlinux.org/packages/tauon-music-box/)

-For __Other Linux distributions__, you can try an experiemental **Flatpak** package.
+For __Other Linux distributions__, a **Flatpak** package is availiable.

  1. If you have not already, make sure you have correctly installed and configured Flatpak for your distro.
 See https://flatpak.org/setup/.
+Specificaly you will need to have the flatpak repo added:

+     `flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo`

- 2. After downloading tauon.flatpak from lastest release in [releases](https://github.com/Taiko2k/tauonmb/releases) section.
-Install using `sudo flatpak install tauon.flatpak`.
-To uninstall run `sudo flatpak uninstall com.github.taiko2k.tauonmb`
+ 2. After downloading `tauon.flatpak` from lastest [release](https://github.com/Taiko2k/tauonmb/releases).

+     Install using: `sudo flatpak install tauon.flatpak`.

+     To uninstall run: `sudo flatpak uninstall com.github.taiko2k.tauonmb`

      >**Note:** This standalone Flatpak package won't auto update.
 You'll need to check back here for updates.